Dulzaina: Accidentals

-Even though the dolsaina was not originally intended to produce chromaticisms, they can be achieved through a very complex and difficult technique, with obvious timbre and volume differences.
+Even though the dolçaina was not originally intended to produce chromaticisms, they can be achieved through a very complex and difficult technique, with obvious timbre and volume differences.

 Accidentals which can be easily executed and have a powerful and clear sound are first octave C# and D#.

 The rest of them are harder to play and their sound is duller and less powerful.
 They are: first octave F natural, Bb / A#, G# / Ab and second octave F natural, D# / Eb and G# / Ab.

 Tonalities

 The easiest and most used tonalities are G major and D major, since F# and C# can be played naturally.
 E Minor is also usual, since first octave D# is relatively easy to play.

 C major is the most difficult, since natural F cannot be produced naturally and it is considered an accidental in the dolçaina's natural scale.
-In addition, its lower tonic (lower C) does not exist for dolsaina.
+In addition, its lower tonic (lower C) does not exist for dolçaina.

 Difficult tonalities: B minor, G minor, A major and A minor.

 Very difficult tonalities: E major, D minor, F♯ minor, C♯ minor, F major, Mib major, C minor and B♭ major.

 All other tonalities are considered most difficult ones.